verdictmma/handbook/where-we-work.md

 ## From a coworking space

 If working from home or from a coffee shop doesn’t suit you, then trying a coworking space might just do the trick.
-Verdict offers a $200/month stipend towards a desk in such a place.
+Verdict doesn't offer a stipend at the moment but may be open to a stipend in the future.